 Nonsurgical treatments for a pinched nerve include:

-- taking oral corticosteroids to relieve inflammation
+- oral or injectable corticosteroids

-The pain from a pinched nerve in the shoulder often comes and goes.
 When a person is experiencing intense symptoms, they may wish to try the following:

-- Take anti-inflammatory or pain-relieving medications.
+- take anti-inflammatory or pain-relieving medications

 When a person’s symptoms start to get better, they may want to try doing the following to help prevent further episodes of pain: